XINFO STREAM

 Introduction

-In Dragonfly, as well as in Redis and Valkey, the XINFO STREAM
+In Dragonfly, as well as in Redis and Valkey, the XINFO STREAM command provides information about a specific stream.

 This command can be used to monitor and debug streams, as it helps you understand the structure and state of a stream.